- Reading with your preschooler enhances their language skills and strengthens your emotional connection.

-The preschool years are a time when children learn at a very rapid pace, it is especially noticeable in their language development.
-Taking a couple of minutes of the day to read with your child will dramatically increase his language skills.
+The preschool years are a time when children learn at a very rapid pace, and it is especially noticeable in their language development.
+Taking a couple of minutes of the day to read with your child will dramatically increase their language skills.
 Plus, reading is a great bonding activity that will strengthen the emotional ties between you and your little one.

 What sort of books are best for your preschooler?
-It’s important to find the right book, keeping in mind if it fits your child’s interests, maturity and reading level.
+It’s important to find the right book, keeping in mind if it fits your child’s interests, maturity, and reading level.
 Here are some basic things to look out for:

 Preschoolers (3 – 5 years old):

-• Illustrations are still very attractive for this age group.
+- Illustrations are still very attractive for this age group.
 Look for picture books with colorful and big pictures that you can comment about while reading.

 - Does your little one have a favorite character?
 From Barney to Paw Patrol, there’s plenty to choose from.
 Pay attention to your child’s interests and work around them.

-• Children this age love rhyming books.
+- Children this age love rhyming books.
 Look for books that are fun to read out loud and are easy to memorize so that your son can eventually join in on the fun!
 Dr. Seuss’s books are a great option!

-- Stories that review basic concepts like colors, shapes, letters and numbers are always good to have around.
+- Stories that review basic concepts like colors, shapes, letters, and numbers are always good to have around.